trueos/pcbsd/src-qt5/docs/preinstall.rst

 To burn the ISO on a Mac OS X system, go to :menuselection:`Finder --> Applications --> Utilities --> Disk Utility`.
 With a blank media inserted into the burner, highlight the device representing the DVD writer and click the "Burn" button.
 This will open up a browser where you can select the ISO to burn.

 Once the ISO is highlighted, click the "Burn" button.
 A pop-up message will indicate that the device is ready to burn.
-Click burn once more and Disk Utility will write the ISO to the DVD media.
+Click "Burn" once more and Disk Utility will write the ISO to the DVD media.

 .. index:: burn